glowkeeper/3MT-of-Steve-Huckle/docs/presentation/script.md

 Blockchain technology underpins Bitcoin; a digital currency where you transfer value by providing an electronic signature, a process akin to signing a cheque.

 Blockchains have applications aside from Bitcoin, too.
-That's because a blockchain is a very capable distributed database, a prized quality in our present Information Age, where data is King (unless, of course, you are Cambridge Analytica).
+That's because a blockchain is a very capable distributed database, a prized quality in our present Information Age, where data is King (unless, of course, you work for Cambridge Analytica).

 Blockchains are formed by blocks of information based on a chain of transactions - hence the name.
 The technology is independent of any controlling entity because nodes on its network are equally privileged.
 They also include numerous security measures; properties that lead to a system ideally suited for trusted cooperation.